mjdv/saturated-numbers/README.md

 # saturated-numbers

-A saturated number is a number $n$ such that for all primes p, p divides n if and only if p - 1 divides n.
+A saturated number is a number n such that for all primes p, p divides n if and only if p - 1 divides n.

 The single Python file in this repository lists all saturated numbers up to some cutoff, set by default to 1e1000.